ixmaps/IXmapsClient/README.md

 The current version of the client can be downloaded from [www.ixmaps.ca/contribute](https://www.ixmaps.ca/contribute.php).

-1. Extract the contents of the file **IXmapsClient.1.0.6.linux.zip**
+1. Extract the contents of the file **IXmapsClient.1.0.6.linux.tar.gz**
-2. Open a Terminal window and go to IXmapsClient directory
+2. Open a Terminal window and go to **IXmapsClient** directory
 3. To launch type the following command: `sudo ./node server.js`.

 **IXmapsClient** needs to be executed in a terminal with administrator's privileges.
 For this reason, when running the application you will be asked for the administrator's password.